EveronLife/EveronLife/docs/custom_server.md

 ### Joining your server
 The last step is quite simple.
 Launch your game, choose `Multiplayer` and use `Direct join` or search for the server.
 When you attempt to join it will prompt you to download the mods it uses.
+**Note**: If the mod download appears to be stuck wait a few seconds and then press ESC to exit the overlay.
+Open `Workshop` and go the the `Downloaded` tab.
+There you should see your mod.
+Click onto it and download any updates available and make sure it is `Enabled` (toggle in the top left corner).
+Now attempt to join the server again and it should work.

 ### Something is not working?
 Go through the steps again, maybe you overlooked something.
 Otherwise, compare your setup with the example files repository that can be found [here](https://github.com/EveronLife/MyCustomServer).